 Not every score is award-worthy.
 Whether it’s the wrong style, the wrong composer, or both, I present the worst movie scores I’ve ever listened to.
 Scores I consider either generic or underwhelming won’t be featured.
 Multiple scores by the same composer are fair game, as are individual pieces from a score.
 At the bottom reside some honorable mentions.

 Captain America: The Winter Soldier (Henry Jackman): I’ve talked about this one in passing before.
-The first Cap film had a patriotic, catchy score by Alan Silvestri.
-This one, however, pulls a 180- if not a 360- right off the first track.
+The first Cap film had a patriotic, catchy score by the great Alan Silvestri.
+This one, however, pulls a U-turn right off the first track.
 It starts with a Zimmer-esque horn blast after about half a minute of low synth, followed by another minute of synth and a second horn blast.
 It’s about that time, give or take another minute, you realize the remaining score’s almost nothing but gratuitous synthesizer and occasional strings/horns.
 The resulting tracks become unlistenable for all the wrong reasons.

 Batman v Superman: Dawn of Justice (Hans Zimmer and Tom Holkenborg): Strike one, Zimmer!
 Combining composers on films sometimes results in great scores and sometimes not.
 The results here are less than good.
-Zimmer’s collaboration with Holkenborg (better known to some as Junkie XL), resulted in loud horns, thundering strings and an annoying drumbeat that somehow classifies as a theme mixed with synth.
+Zimmer’s collaboration with Holkenborg resulted in loud horns, thundering strings and an annoying drumbeat that somehow classifies as a theme mixed with synth.
 Now where have I heard that style before?
 I wrote a review when the movie came out (“Score Review: Batman v Superman…”), so check that out if you want my full opinion.

 Goldeneye (Eric Serra): The Frenchman became the fifth composer of the prestigious Bond franchise in 1995 joining the late John Barry, the late Marvin Hamlisch, Bill Conti and the late Michael Kamen, respectively.
-Although Goldeneye was wonderful, the score lacked.
+Although Goldeneye was wonderful, the score wasn’t.
 In what seems to be a common theme on this list Serra’s overuse of synth and little use of a traditional symphony (there’s only one full orchestral track), doom this score.
 It was so bad the producers hired another composer to orchestrate/rearrange an action track to make it sound more Bond-esque!